Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Scotland Road Trip: Day 13 – Glasgow (optional day)

-10 day Scotland Itinerary - Day 13 - The Luxury Travelers
+Map of Day 13 out of 10 day Scotland Itinerary by The Luxury Travelers - Glasgow

 (Walking route) A - Radisson Blu Hotel; B – Shopping on Buchanan Street; C - George Square; D - Glasgow Cathedral; E - Glasgow Necropolis